Grace, Gifts & the Art of Generosity

 Paul wrote to the Corinthians about the collection in 2 Corinthians 8 & 9).
 In thirty-nine verses, Paul used the word grace six times; forms of giving (give, gave, gift) sixteen times; generosity seven times; and service five times.
 He described all their financial intentions and actions as proof of “the sincerity of love” (8:8), a love growing from the motivating example of the “grace of our Lord Jesus Christ, that though he was rich, yet for your sakes–note the plural: not only the church in community, but believers individually–he became poor, so that you through his poverty might become rich”.
 Their gifts were a reflection in their lives of the “surpassing grace God had given [them]”, the “indescribable gift” of his Son.

-Here are several ways to GIVE to RiverWind…
+There are several ways you can GIVE to RiverWind…